CiscoDevNet/iOAM/README.md

   document allow to securely verify whether all packets traversed all those nodes of a given path that they are supposed to visit.

+- [Export of IOAM data in raw format](https://www.ietf.org/id/draft-spiegel-ippm-ioam-rawexport-00.txt) describes how IOAM information can be exported in raw, i.e. uninterpreted, format from network devices to systems, such as monitoring or analytics systems using IPFIX.

 A wide variety of use-cases can leverage IOAM:

 * Service/Quality Assurance – Fabric OAM